 Getting Ready for the Race Car Blending Phonics Activity

 I did a brief intro to this activity yesterday in my post with Free Car Printables and Montessori-Inspired Car Activities

 - Race Car Blending Printables by Engage2Inspire at Teachers Pay Teachers (There are 3 free printable packs you can use to sample the activity before buying.
 I’m not an affiliate.
 I just think this is great!)

-- Micro Machine Race Car (availability and price varies on Amazon and eBay)
+- Micro Machine Race Car

 - Basket or tray for activity